 Did you know?

-In 2017/2018 vehicular traffic was banned throughout the most of Thamel!
+In 2017/2018 vehicular traffic was banned along two roads in Thamel!
 It makes this heritage walk even better, easier and more pleasant to do any day of the week.

 We start our Thamel Heritage walk from Tri Devi Marg.
 To find this easily located The Garden of Dreams, The Real North Face Stores and across the road Fire & Ice Pizza.
 This is Tri Devi Marg!